-Art History & Visual Culture courses are offered by the Department of Fine Art to students studying Studio Practice as well as those who are not.
-For those studying Studio Practice, Art History & Visual Culture is necessarily the second major in the degree (see Programmes).
-Students not studying Studio Practice may take Art History & Visual Culture as a credit for a year or two, and have the option of taking the course as a major.
+Art History & Visual Culture courses are offered by the Department of Fine Art to students studying Fine Art Practice as well as those who are not.
+For those studying Fine Art Practice as a major, Art History & Visual Culture is necessarily the second major in the degree (see Programmes).
+Students not studying Fine Art Practice may take Art History & Visual Culture as a credit for a year or two, and have the option of taking the course as a major.

 There are numerous career opportunities for graduates of Art History & Visual Culture.
-For an indication of these, see FAQ.
 Art History & Visual Culture also combines well with other subjects offered in the Humanities Faculty.
 An understanding of the relationship between representation and society can be inestimably useful for students of disciplines such as Journalism, Philosophy, History, Political Studies, Sociology, Psychology, Drama, English Language and Linguistics, English and other languages.
-Studio Practice students, meanwhile, will find in the Art History & Visual Culture courses various concepts, themes, contentions, arguments, discourses and sites for intervention, which they might want to explore at a personal level in their practical work.
+Fine Art Practice students, meanwhile, will find in the Art History & Visual Culture courses various concepts, themes, contentions, arguments, discourses and sites for intervention, which they might want to explore at a personal level in their practical work.

 Art History & Visual Culture 1

-The most diverse course is Art History & Visual Culture 1, which includes lectures on film, clothing, advertising, performance and carnivals, as well as a semester-long module on museum practices and the politics of display.
-Students are thus encouraged to engage with a variety of forms of visual culture and also to question the way in which such forms are exhibited in certain types of sites.
-Additionally, there are modules dealing with art historical genres (landscape, still life, portraiture and the nude), which are considered in both international and local contexts.
-Other modules consider the concept of space as something that determines our experience of reality and include the meanings of spaces in the development of heritage sites.
+Art History & Visual Culture 1 is diverse, offering lectures on film, clothing, advertising and performance, as well as on museum practices, heritage sites and the politics of display.
+Through different modules, the course introduced students to visual literacy, different modernisms, contemporary art practices, critical and postcolonial theories – all pertinent to both international and local contexts.
+Students are thus encouraged to engage with a variety of forms of visual culture and to question the way in which such forms are treated in visual images, written texts, exhibition and certain sites.
 The course is aimed to develop the ability of students to look beyond the literal façade of visual culture and to interpret it in the light of a critical awareness of the fact that our everyday ‘reality’ is, in fact, shaped by numerous socio-cultural influences and ideological constructs.

 Art History & Visual Culture 2